play-co/hermes/README.md

 A Clojure library designed to make it easy to work with embedded [Titan](http://thinkaurelius.github.com/titan/) graphs.

 Check [clojars](https://clojars.org/hermes) for the latest jar.

+This is very much a work in progress.
+Titan is a young project and has yet to even hit 0.2.
+Hermes will probably always be a work in progress until Titan hits 1.0.
+So, use this in production at your own peril.

 ## Usage

 Open up a graph in memory.